-Allowing employees to work from anywhere without being limited to their physical geographic areas not only allows them more flexibility but also opens the door up for companies to reach a broader talent base, including regions with lower costs of living.
-As a result, companies have seen an average cost reduction in wages between 21 and 60 percent.
+Allowing employees to work from anywhere without being limited to their physical geographic areas allows them more flexibility and opens the door for companies to reach a broader talent base, including regions with lower living costs.

-On the other hand, remote work has sparked a number of challenges for marketers and agency team members as well as customers and consumers.
-Many consumers are now forced to work in a singular household alongside a partner or spouse who also works remotely, and children participating in online classrooms in the same or next room.
+On the other hand, remote work has sparked a number of challenges for remote work and modern marketing.
+This includes marketers and agency team members, customers, and consumers.
+Many consumers are now forced to work in a single household alongside a partner or spouse who works remotely, and children participating in online classrooms in the same or next room.

-Therefore, the distractions are plenty, and they impact a marketer’s job — whose role often involves creative thinking and problem solving, and “deep work” activities that require long periods of time without distractions.
-The shift to remote work has certainly sparked these challenges, and marketers must now approach their work differently.
+Therefore, distractions are plenty and impact a marketer’s job — which often involves creative thinking and problem-solving and “deep work” activities that require long periods without distractions.
+The shift to remote work sparked these challenges, and marketers must now approach their work differently.

 The shift in customers’ buying habits

-Additionally, consumer buying patterns and behaviors have changed.
-For marketers in the e-commerce space, you likely saw a gigantic uptick in sales throughout 2020.
-Out of frustration with wearing masks, long lines, and empty shelves, it almost goes without saying that the majority of consumers have shifted their buying habits to e-commerce.
+Additionally, consumer buying patterns and behaviors changed.
+For marketers in the e-commerce space, you likely saw a gigantic uptick in sales in 2020.
+Out of frustration with wearing masks, long lines, and empty shelves, it almost goes without saying that many, if not most, shifted their buying habits to e-commerce.

-Although many workers have claimed that they feel less productive while working from home, others claim that their productivity levels have actually increased as remote work has saved them commuting time, an overabundance of in-person meetings, and the typical office distractions.
+Although some workers say they feel less productive while working from home, others claim that their productivity levels have actually increased as remote work has saved them commuting time, an overabundance of in-person meetings, and the typical office distractions.

-Regardless of which side of the coin you work on, how can marketers and other creative professionals and workers make remote work and teamlancing effective for them?
-Here are some tips for adjusting to the “new normal” of remote work:
+Regardless of which side of the coin you work on, how can marketers and other creative professionals and workers make remote work and modern marketing effective for them?
+Here are some tips for adjusting to working outside of offices:

 1. Remote work is a mindset